 First, you’ll need to contact a bankruptcy attorney.
-Tyler Sims at Sims Law, PLLC is a bankruptcy attorney that is available to help you determine your path forward.
+Tyler Sims at Sims Bankruptcy Law is a bankruptcy attorney that is available to help you determine your path forward.

 Second, the attorney will gather all necessary information to determine your Plan payment and amount that you will repay.